Alfresco/docs-alfresco/transform-service/1.0/index.md

 * Make use of the exposed transformation capabilities for all subsystems of the repository.
 * Provide a greater level of reliability and fault tolerance.

 **Important:** The Transform Service is deployed as part of the Alfresco Content Services deployment.
-See [What's deployed in Content Services]({% link content-services/latest/config/subsystems.md %}#whats-deployed-in-content-services) for the list of components.
+See [What's deployed in Content Services]({% link content-services/latest/install/containers/index.md %}#whats-deployed-in-content-services) for the list of components.

-**Important:** The Transform Service is only available with containerized deployments, and not when Alfresco Content Services is installed using a distribution zip.
+**Important:** The Transform Service is only available with containerized deployments, and not when Content Services is installed using a distribution zip.

-The following sections describe the Transform Service components, and also explain the flow of information between the repository and these components during the transformation process.